Royal911/PLC_Demo/README.md

-# PLC_Demo
-A DEV PLC running virtual
+A personal initiative to design and implement a structured versioning and repository strategy for PLC programs hosted on GitHub